 Being the primary caregiver for an aging parent or loved one can also take a financial toll.
 It’s very hard to juggle a full-time job when also acting as a caregiver for another person.
 If your loved one needs 24 hour care in Fort Myers, also consider the financial implications of not being able to work outside the home, in addition to the costs for your loved one’s food, medical expenses and the possible need for emergency care.

 Once you’ve carefully examined how caregiving will affect your day-to-day life, learn more about your options for support.
 From friends and family to professional caregiving services, there are countless resources to help you along with this journey.
-For more information about support services nearest you, reach out to Home Care Assistance of Fort Myers at 239-449-4701 and schedule a complimentary, no-obligation consultation with an experienced Care Manager.
+For more information about support services nearest you, reach out to Fort Myers Home Care Assistance at 239-449-4701 and schedule a complimentary, no-obligation consultation with an experienced Care Manager.